TadaTeruki/worley-particle/PARTICLEMAP.md

 worley-particle = { ..., features = ["particlemap"] }
 ```

-## Format Specification (.particlemap)

-This library also provides a data format to store particle-based data.

-This format uses [Protocol Buffers](https://protobuf.dev/) to define the data structure.
-See [particlemap.proto](proto/particlemap.proto) for the format specification.

 ## Features

 This library provides `ParticleMap` class to parse and handle the data.

-- Read data from file
+- Serialization and Deserialization
 - Interpolation (Nearest, IDW)
 - Rastarisation
 - Vectorisation (using [contour-rs](https://crates.io/crates/contour))

+## Format Specification

+This library uses a custom binary format based on [Protocol Buffers](https://protobuf.dev/) to serialize and deserialize the data.

+See [particlemap.proto](proto/particlemap.proto) for the format specification.

 ## Preview